Have you ever felt...

-I had painful, deep, red zits over my face, chest, and back that were impossible to cover up.
-All I wanted to do was wear a V-neck shirt or a dress without feeling self-conscious about my skin.
+I had painful, deep, red pimples over my face, chest, and back that were impossible to cover up.
+All I wished for was to wear a V-neck shirt or a dress without feeling self-conscious about my skin.
 I thought I would grow out of it, but I had only minimal improvement when I entered my 20s.
 Despite trying numerous face cleansers and creams, I had no success.

 This was part of what led me to naturopathic medicine.
 On my search for a cure, I discovered that although acne is a skin disorder, the underlying cause is much deeper.
 In order to heal my skin, I needed to heal inside.